arner/bunqr/README.md

 It contains a package for the OAuth2 authentication flow, based on the go http library, that can also be used independently.

-The `Bunqr.Client` struct exposes all API endpoints of the Bunq API. **Some of them will not work out of the box!** See below for how to fix.
+The `SDK.Client` struct exposes all API endpoints of the Bunq API. **Some of them will not work out of the box!** See below for how to fix.
 It's because the code is generated from the API spec.
 Is this the best approach?
 In hindsight, probably not.
 But fixes are usually not difficult to make.

 ## Try it out